 - 2) The licensee or operator of a multiwell oil or bitumen development must assess conservation on a project or development area basis regardless of distance.
-Evaluations must address all potential gas vent and flare gas sources associated with the multiwell development. - The licensee or operator must incorporate provision for conservation at all stages of project development to optimize the opportunity for economic conservation of solution gas. - b) Applications under Directive 056 for multiwell oil or bitumen developments must include a summary of the gas conservation evaluation and a description of the licensee or operator's related project plans.
+Evaluations must address all potential gas vent and flare sources associated with the multiwell development. - The licensee or operator must incorporate provision for conservation at all stages of project development to optimize the opportunity for economic conservation of solution gas. - b) Applications under Directive 056 for multiwell oil or bitumen developments must include a summary of the gas conservation evaluation and a description of the licensee or operator's related project plans.

-4.5 Power Generation Using Otherwise-Flared/-Vented Gas
+4.6 Power Generation Using Otherwise-Flared/-Vented Gas

 Power generation is a means of conserving solution gas.
 The operator or licensee should consider power generation if distribution lines are nearby or if on-site power is required.
-The AER may investigate flare, incineration, enclosed combustion, and vent volumes if it appears that the gas is stable.
+The AER may investigate flared and vented volumes as low as 300 m3/day if it appears that gas is stable.